- 7zip uses the latest

 used by SysRescCD and others.

-- PDCurses is a is a public domain curses
+- PDCurses is a public domain curses

 library for DOS, OS/2, Windows console, X11 and SDL, implementing most of the functions